davidnorminton/tvshowCalendar/README.md

 # TV Show calendar

-__Tv Show Calendar__ creates an ics calendar file and populates it with the release dates of tv shows which are chosen by the user, via either a command line or web interface.
+__Tv Show Calendar__ is a small app written in googles golang that can create an ics calendar file and add events of upcoming tv show release dates which are chosen prior by the user.
+The shows to track can be added either via the command line or a web interface.
+In order to get the  tv show data the app uses the [episodate REST api](https://www.episodate.com/api).

   - The app is compatiable with calendar applications including(and tested on Ubuntu gnome calendar and google calendar)
-  - Written in golang

 ## Installation